Frosteux/top-project-calculator/README.md

 - Pretty up the calculator
 - Add backspace
 - Add the ability to type in the numbers on the keyboard

+### Pseudocode Notes
+Create 2 displays.
+One for calculated total, second for current input On numeric click add number to current input
+On operator click, check to see if we are resolving an operation from the calculated total.
+If we are, resolve it.
+If we are not, move the current input number and operator to calculated total.
+On equal click, resolve equation and put it all in calculated total display.
+On CLEAR, clear all displays.